-“By her own mission reports, Kallatar condemns herself; her and her retinue have been in contact with the damned blade for too long, and thus their termination orders merely await my execution – o, how droll of me.”
+“By her own mission reports, Kallatar condemned herself; her agents have been in contact with the damned blade for too long, and thus their termination orders merely await my execution – o, how droll of me.”

-He raises an eyebrow at Mialo, who forces a smile; he’s heard this particular joke a thousand times.
+She raises the eyebrow at Mialo yet again, who forces a smile; he’s heard this particular joke a thousand times.
 Overhead the Cherub giggles.

 The Inquisitor sighs.

-Mialo feels some remorse that his research has led to this; the few times he has met Kallatar she was polite to him, and he knows the Master respects her and the work she had done for her Ordo over the past few centuries.
+Mialo feels some remorse that his research has led to this; the few times he met Kallatar she was polite to him, and he knew the Mistress respected her and her Ordo agents.

-“My interest in Justification,” continues the Inquisitor, “now resides in this swath of allies she has amassed over the past century.”
+“My interest in Justification,” she continues, “now resides in this swath of lesser allies she has amassed over the past century.”

-“No-one is safe from Heresy, Apprentice Assassin-Investigator Mialo,” says Assassin-Inquisitor Amadeus of the Ordo Sicarius.
-He raises that lethal eyebrow at his Apprentice one more time.
+“No-one is safe from Heresy, Apprentice Assassin-Investigator Mialo,” says Assassin-Inquisitor Imadeus of the Ordo Sicarius.
+“Even an Imperial Warrant-sanctioned Rogue Trader.”
+She raises that lethal eyebrow at her Apprentice one more time.

 “So regale me with the history – nay, the tale, as you say – of Captain Winter and her crew, so I may indeed Justify if termination for Heresy is also to be their fate.”